Federal Railroad Administration (FRA), Department of Transportation (DOT).

 d.
 Select awards for the Secretary's review and approval (completed by the FRA Administrator).

 3. Reporting Matters Related to Integrity and Performance

-Before making a Federal award with a total amount of Federal share greater than the simplified acquisition threshold (see 2 CFR 200.88 Simplified Acquisition Threshold), FRA will review and consider any information about the applicant that is in the designated integrity and performance system accessible through SAM (currently the Federal Awardee Performance and Integrity Information System (FAPIIS)).
+Before making a Federal award with a total amount of Federal share greater Start Printed Page 39670than the simplified acquisition threshold (see 2 CFR 200.88 Simplified Acquisition Threshold), FRA will review and consider any information about the applicant that is in the designated integrity and performance system accessible through SAM (currently the Federal Awardee Performance and Integrity Information System (FAPIIS)).
 See 41 U.S.C.
 2313.

 An applicant, at its option, may review information in the designated integrity and performance systems accessible through SAM and comment on any information about itself that a Federal awarding agency previously entered and is currently in the designated integrity and performance system accessible through SAM.